Sign up for updates on World Suicide Prevention Day and the International Association for Suicide Prevention.

 World Suicide Prevention Day

-Click here to go to the web page where you can read the official brochure for World Suicide Prevention Day 2018 and will be able to download the brochure in PDF format.
+Click here to go to the web page where you can read the official brochure for World Suicide Prevention Day 2018 and will be able to download the brochure in PDF format in various languages.

 Suicide prevention remains a universal challenge.
 Every year, suicide is among the top 20 leading causes of death globally for people of all ages.
 It is responsible for over 800,000 deaths, which equates to one suicide every 40 seconds.